MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/tutorial.md

 ### min(), max(), and avg()

-Let's learn more about types of storms that cause crop damage using the `min()`, `max()`, and `avg()` aggregation functions.
+Learn more about types of storms that cause crop damage using the `min()`, `max()`, and `avg()` aggregation functions.

-We'll filter out rows with no damaged crops, calculate the minimum, maximum, and average crop damage for each event type, and sort the result by the average damage.
+Filter out rows with no damaged crops, calculate the minimum, maximum, and average crop damage for each event type, and sort the result by the average damage.

 > [!div class="nextstepaction"]
 > <a href="https://dataexplorer.azure.com/clusters/help/databases/Samples?query=H4sIAAAAAAAAAwsuyS/KdS1LzSsp5uWqUSjPSC1KVXBJzE1MT3Uuyi8oVrBTMABJFJfm5iYWZVal8nIpAIFvYgVIGqLQNjexQgNJj6aOAlRVZh6yqsw8rKocy9KRVCWWpaOogqhJqlQAOzKksiAV7Jz8ohKQIIpeANxkeM/MAAAA" target="_blank">Run the query</a>